core-interaction/core-interaction.github.io/topic/advanced-css/index.md

 ### `<nobr>` and `&nbsp;`

-More often, you’ll want to keep certain words *together*—to avoid a [widow or orphan](/topic/typography/#widows-and-orphans), or to keep important/related text together—like in dates, *November 2*, or with  names like *Eric Li*.
+More often, you’ll want to keep certain words *together*—to avoid a [widow or orphan](https://www.fonts.com/content/learning/fontology/level-2/text-typography/rags-widows-orphans), or to keep important/related text together—like in dates, *November 2*, or with names like *Adrian Li*.

 You can wrap multiple words (or whole phrases) in an [*nobr*](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/nobr) tag—keeping in mind that like `<em>` or `<strong>`, the default behavior is cleared by most [resets](/topic/css/#resets) (ours included)—so you have to restore the property in CSS.
 You can also use a manual `&nbsp;` entity between words:

 {% include figure.html src='/example/nobr-nbsp/demo' height='46rem' caption='On a Mac, you can insert an *encoded* `&nbsp;` with `⌥` (option)-spacebar.
 This works in many programs, not just your IDE!
 It’s harder to see, but easier to read.' %}

 Beyond these manual interventions, you [need JavaScript](https://github.com/adobe/balance-text) to [fully balance](https://www.ctrl.blog/entry/text-wrap-balance.html) your lines!
-(Which is a whole can of worms, ask Eric.)
+(Which is a whole can of worms.)